 Subdiaphragmatic Vagus Nerve and Pelvic Arteries (BCVT 6)

-This class is about the deep vascular structures of the abdomen and pelvis.
-We will explore the consequences of inflammatory processes in the endothelium of the gut, which are now epidemic in our society.
-Students will learn specific explorations to contact the inferior mesenteric and left colic arteries, the renal arteries, the abdominal aorta and the internal iliac arteries.
-This helps deeper stabilization of the cardiovascular and subdiaphragmatic vagal system in the pelvic viscera.
-Differentiating the common iliac,internal iliac and external iliac arteries will be taught.
+This class is on the deep vascular structures of the abdomen and pelvis.
+We explore the inflammatory processes in the endothelium of the gut and liver via the dorsal vagus.
+Students learn specific explorations to contact the inferior mesenteric and left colic arteries, the mesentery and the abdominal aorta.
+Differentiating the common iliac, internal iliac and external iliac arteries is taught.

 - Learn about the subdiaphragmatic vagal system as a metabolic regulator

-- Bridge between the craniosacral system and cardiovascular system
+- Bridge between the abdominal viscera and pelvic viscera via cardiovascular system

-- Learn to balance the Fluid Body and cardiovascular system
+- Learn to balance the vagus nerve and abdominopelvic organs

 - Learn how to increase blood circulation in the pelvic viscera